The mission of the Postdoctoral Psychology

 The fellowship will tailor training to each fellow's specific needs and interests as reflected in the development of the IFP at the beginning of training.

-The fellowship will assist postdoctoral fellows in completing state licensing tasks so that they become licensed during or shortly after fellowship -- depending on if they are completing a one or two-year fellowship.
+- The fellowship will assist postdoctoral fellows in completing state licensing tasks so that they become licensed during or at the conclusion of fellowship.

 The fellowship program will support and mentor fellows in their selection, completion and dissemination of a research/scholarly activity if they are completing the two-year fellowship.